When to Replace Running Shoes

 Your running shoes lose shock absorption, cushioning and stability over time.
 Running in worn-out running shoes increases the stress and impact on your legs and joints, which can lead to overuse injuries.
 One of the easiest things you can do to prevent those types of injuries is to replace your running shoes when they’re worn-out and have lost their cushioning.

 So how do you know when it’s time to replace your running shoes?
-I hear that question very frequently from the runners I coach, and I follow-up with the following questions:
+As a running coach, I hear that question very frequently from runners, and I follow-up with the following questions:

 What’s your mileage?